Nirvana: The Band That Redefined Rock in the '90s

 The album received underground acclaim and positioned Nirvana as a promising new act, though Cobain was already frustrated by industry pressure.

-III.
+Nirvana.
 Breakthrough: Nevermind (1991)

 Signed to DGC/Geffen Records, Nirvana released Nevermind in September 1991 — and changed the face of rock overnight.